Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation

-In the three cases, ``early purchasers'' are estimated to be more price elastic than ``late purchasers'', with the estimated price elasticity of the former being greater (in absolute value) than the baseline estimate in Table \ref{tab:binomial} ($-4.04$) but still close to its upper bound of the 95\% confidence interval.
-Besides, we find that the estimates of destination-train-specific effect, $\beta_0$, and the parameters of the Gamma distribution, $\lambda_0$, are close to the baseline results.
+Across all cases, early purchasers appear more price elastic than late purchasers, with elasticities greater in magnitude than the baseline ($-4.04$) but still within its $95\%$ confidence interval.
+Other parameters, such as $\beta_0$ and $\lambda_0$, remain close to the baseline results.

-Next, we assess the robustness of the time-invariance elasticity condition on counterfactual revenues.
-With two elasticities, it is unclear whether the lower and upper bounds on counterfactual revenues derived in \eqref{eq:revenue_gamma_ave} are still identified, but we can obtain bounds on the lower bound in \eqref{eq:revenue_gamma_ave}.
-We refer to Appendix \ref{app:constant_elas_details} for more details.
-We set below $S=10$ and compute the aforementioned bounds on revenues with the optimal uniform, stopping-time and ``full'' dynamic pricing, under both complete and incomplete information.

-The results are summarized in Table \ref{tab:counter_rev_two_elas}.
-In all scenarios, the estimated lower bounds are close to those in Table \ref{tab:supply_main}, with differences of at most $500$\EUR, or $4\%$ of the observed revenue.
-In particular, we still observe a loss of at least 6.5\% in the observed revenue relative to the optimal stopping-time (s.5) and ``full'' dynamic pricing strategies (f.1), close to the numbers in Table \ref{tab:supply_main}.
-Second, the (relative) differences between the estimated lower bounds of different pricing strategies are quantitatively similar to those in Table \ref{tab:supply_main}.
-Overall, the findings in Tables \ref{tab:demand_two_elas} and \ref{tab:counter_rev_two_elas} suggest that despite the difference in price elasticity of early and late purchasers, our results are robust to the assumption of a time-invariant price elasticity.